 If you were planning to have the option to spend some sexy nights out on the town, but sexy nights” really qualifies as one or two evenings, convertible skirt dresses are fab.
 I like the the Alpine Design convertible skirt dresses that I get at my local Sports Authority.

 This is so practical, it should come as no surprise to you why I’ve listed it here.
 It’s a handy multipurpose item that can fit a gazillion occasions.
-I got my Pashmina Shawlfor only $5 at a Manhattan street fair several years.
-In NYC, the street price of them haven’t changed and it’s been the best $5 of my life!
+I got my green pashmina scarf for only $5 at a Manhattan street fair several years.
+It’s at least 6 feet long and soft.

 Wrinkless UV proof long-sleeve shirts